Responding to a churchgoer who wants to bring a service or support animal to church may not be a new challenge.

 Caution.
 Churches are not allowed to request any documentation for the dog, require that the dog demonstrate its task, or inquire about the nature of the person’s disability.

-Note.
 The ADA does not require service animals to wear a vest, ID tag, or specific harness.

-The DOJ was asked: “Are churches, temples, synagogues, mosques, and other places of worship required to allow individuals to bring their service animals into the facility?”
+Someone asked the DOJ: “Are churches, temples, synagogues, mosques, and other places of worship required to allow individuals to bring their service animals into the facility?”
 Its response: “No. Religious institutions and organizations are specifically exempt from the ADA.
 However, there may be state laws that apply to religious organizations.”

-Here’s something to keep in mind: If admitting service animals would fundamentally alter the nature of a service or program, service animals may be prohibited under the federal ADA.
+Remember this: If admitting service animals would fundamentally alter the nature of a service or program, service animals may be prohibited under the federal ADA.

 Further, if a service animal is out of control and the handler does not take effective action to control it, or if it is not housebroken, the church may request that the animal be removed from the premises.